 When love for food and history mingle, it generates the taste of something magical.
 Linda Pelaccio hosts this show.
 Basically, this podcast is about the history and food culture of various places.
 The host, Linda, interviews many authors, chefs, and food experts, and these interviews are aired as podcast episodes.

 The topics are interesting and intriguing.
 It can be like the famous foods of a city, or on a time period like the cooking in medieval Egypt, or about different cultural and historical recipes of chicken.
-This podcast show is best for the students pursuing courses in hotel management.
+This podcast show is best for students pursuing courses in hotel management.

 Best Episode: There was an episode in which the host of this particular episode, Michael Krondl, discussed some unheard topics from history.
 It is a must listen to the episode.
 Michael gathered much information that the majority of us are totally unaware of.